jakshi/lysenko.dev/content/posts/2024-year-sum-up.md

 * I reduced my weight from 96 to 86 kg.
 * I found a new job as SRE Lead at Agoda.
 * I rearranged my "work from home" office room to have a better working place.
-* I plan to add more pictures to my yearly review to illustrate what was done.
+* I added more pictures to my yearly review to illustrate what was done.

 <!--more-->